ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 ### Configuring Session Tickets

-HAproxy does not allow configuring session tickets parameter.
-It implicitly supports this feature only because OpenSSL enables it by default.
+HAproxy does not allow configuring session ticket parameters.
+It implicitly supports this feature because OpenSSL enables it by default.
 HAproxy will thus always generate a session ticket key on startup and use it to encrypt tickets for the whole lifetime of the process.

 ### Disabling Session Tickets